-Copyright Stefanie Trzecinski 2017, Creative Commons 4.0 International Licence, BY-NC-SA

-Commercial rights granted to FairShares Labs Project Partners
+Copyright Stefanie Trzecinski 2017, Creative Commons 4.0 International Licence, BY-NC-SA Commercial rights granted to FairShares Labs Project Partners and the FairShares Institute at Sheffield Business School

-When it comes to people with special needs or different ways of living, like people with different sexual identities (LGBTIQA),85 most societies act in an integrative way: they accept the existence of these people but often do not really let them participate in everyday activities.
+When it comes to people with special needs or different ways of living, like people with different sexual identities (LGBTIQA),84 most societies act in an integrative way.
+They accept the existence of these people but often do not really let them participate in everyday activities.
 There are, for example, special schools or workplaces for people with disabilities but they are rarely employed in regular companies.
 LGBTIQA people are far more accepted in most European societies today but still face problems when it comes to inclusion in everyday situations.
-In a FairShares enterprise it is important to make it possible for everybody - regardless of their origin, ability, sexuality, age - to work, invest or buy products.
+In a FairShares enterprise it is important to make it possible for everybody regardless of their origin, ability, sexuality, age - to work, invest or buy products.
 But how can this aim be achieved, especially for employees and customers with special needs?
 What does the enterprise have to provide and how can the FairShares Labs help to build an inclusive structure during the mentoring phases?

 All model FairShares constitutions (Section 2.1.4, p.
-31) contain Clause 5 (f) to commit organisation members to equality of opportunity and equitable treatment:
+32) contain Clause 5 (f) to commit organisation members to equality of opportunity and equitable treatment: